twpark/csc1130syl/docs/grading.md

 * Protect yourself: Handle throw-away program listings carefully.

 # Grading policy
-Grades will be based on performance in three areas:
+Grades will be based on the following areas:

 Area | Portion
 ------|------
-Labs | 40%
+Attendance | 10%
-Online Discussion | 40%
+Daily Coding Workout | 20%
-Participation	| 20%
+zyBooks Reading | 20%
+Programming Assignments | 25%
+Quizzes and Exam | 25%

 The grading scale is: